OAuth Integration

 - Additional provider-specific settings

-{ "provider": "google", "clientId": "your-google-client-id.apps.googleusercontent.com", "clientSecret": "your-google-client-secret", "scopes": ["profile", "email"], "allowedDomains": ["yourcompany.com"] // Optional: restrict to specific domains }
+- Example configuration for Google OAuth: - { "provider": "google", "clientId": "your-google-client-id.apps.googleusercontent.com", "clientSecret": "your-google-client-secret", "scopes": ["profile", "email"], "allowedDomains": ["yourcompany.com"] // Optional: restrict to specific domains }

 Implementing OAuth in Your Client Application